-The "System Settings" page is where you can enter a new administrator password, set the time zone, or enable remote management.
+The "System Settings" page is where you can enter a new administrator password, set the time zone, enable remote management, and turn on and off the NAT function of the Router.

 Setting or Changing the Administrator Password

 The Router ships with NO password entered.
 If you wish to add a password for greater security, you can set a password here.
 Write down your password and keep it in a safe place, as you will need it if you need to log into the Router in the future.
 It is also recommended that you set a password if you plan to use the remote management feature of your Router.